dinith95/CodingBook/languages/python.md

 file1 = open(os.path.join(path,'sample.txt'),'a')
 text = file1.read() ## read the everything on file 1 to text varaible
 line1 = file.readline() ## read the first line of the file

+# here the file is read line by line without storing data to memory
+for row in file1:
+    vals = row.split(',')

+# writing to a file
 sampleStr = 'i am dinith'
 file1.write(sampleStr)
 file1.close()